University of Technology Sydney

 3. Examine and apply strategies to modulate immune responses to improve human health in local and global contexts

-6. Acquire, analyse and critically evaluate scientific data from laboratory experiments and journal articles, interpret this experimental data and develop views on the latest immunological findings
+5. Acquire, analyse and critically evaluate scientific data from laboratory experiments and journal articles in the context of the immune system and latest immunological findings.
+Communicate these findings using oral and written approaches.

 Course intended learning outcomes (CILOs)